niklas-heer/dotfiles/notes/Tools/README.md

 - [Brain.fm](https://www.brain.fm) is a "noise generator" which can help you to focus and be more productive.
 It works surprisingly well.
 - [MeisterTask](https://www.meistertask.com) an intuitive project and task management tool - Kanban style.
 If you don't like Trello, try MeisterTask.
 - [The Typing Cat](https://thetypingcat.com).
 Online keyboard touch typing tutor.
+- [Calm](https://www.calm.com/) is an app for your phone or on the web to mediate or relax.